Cloudef/android2gnulinux/README.md

 [libhybris](https://github.com/libhybris/libhybris) Very badly documented project, but I guess it has some overlap with this project?
-Seems to be mainly aimed for using android GPU drivers on GNU/Linux and nothing else really.
+Seems to be mainly aimed for using android GPU drivers on GNU/Linux.
+Also uses AOSP linker, probably this is the resource apkenv used.

 ## Contributing